anonutopia/anonutopians/anote.md

 #### TODO - MVP

 - [ ] website - fix tutorials
-- [ ] purchasing - how to buy waves
 - [ ] help command
 - [ ] migrate to telebot